-Quantitative forecasting is

-statistically driven.
-With quantitative forecasting you'll use historical demand data, or sales data, and combine it with mathematical formula to determine future performance.
+Quantitative forecasting is statistically driven.
+You'll combine historical demand or sales data and mathematical formulas to determine future performance.

 Qualitative forecasting is far more subjective and relies on educated deductions rather than number crunching.
 Demand is forecasted based on expert knowledge and experience of how the market works.
-This could come from one key person or from opinions and insights both internally and externally to the business.
+This could come from one key person or internal and external opinions and insights into the business.

-By utilizing quantitative and qualitative methods, you can create a hybrid forecasting model that considers both historical data and market insights.
+Utilising quantitative and qualitative methods creates a hybrid forecasting model that considers historical data and market insights.

-Using historical demand information as a starting point you can then add empirical knowledge to further refine your forecast.
+Using historical demand information as a starting point allows you to add empirical knowledge to refine your forecast further.

-For example, a curtain manufacturer may use quantitative historical sales data to forecast the base demand for curtains in the coming year but then use qualitative information, such as data around fashion trends and competitors, to adjust the forecast accordingly.
+For example, a curtain manufacturer may use quantitative historical sales data to forecast the base demand for curtains in the coming year but then use qualitative information, such as data about fashion trends and competitors, to adjust the forecast accordingly.